ebprado/MH-with-scalable-subsampling/README.md

 ### Hepmass

-* `hepmass.py`: For a sample of $ n = 1, 000, 000$ observations from the training set, we analyse whether a new particle of unknown mass is observed.
+* `hepmass.py`: For a sample of $n = 1, 000, 000$ observations from the training set, we analyse whether a new particle of unknown mass is observed.
 The dataset has originally $26$ continuous predictors and is split into a training set of $7$ million observations and a test set of $3.5$ million.

 * `data`: The dataset contains information about signatures of exotic particles obtained from a high-energy physics experiment.
 The binary response variable indicates whether a new particle of unknown mass is observed.
 The dataset can be found in this link: [high-energy particle physics](https://archive.ics.uci.edu/dataset/347/hepmass).